davepinch/pinchy.cc/content/topics/works/a/adolph-menzel/frederick-the-great-playing-the-flute-at-sanssouci/frederick-the-great-playing-the-flute-at-sanssouci.md

 ---
 title: "Frederick the Great Playing the Flute at Sanssouci"
 aka: "The Flute Concert"
-artist: Adolph Menzel
-"Gödel, Escher, Bach":
+Gödel, Escher, Bach:
-  - "Introduction: A Musico-Logical Offering"
+  - "Introduction: A Musico-Logical Offering" painting of: Adolph Menzel
 type: painting
 tags:
-- Adolph Menzel
   - painting
   - Frederick the Great
 ---